-The Golden Phoenix is also known as Jin Fong, which many regard as the Queen of durians, right after the Mao Shan Wang.
+The Golden Phoenix is also known as Jin Fong, which many regard as the Queen of Durians, right after Mao Shan Wang.

-This durian has a thinner husk and smaller seeds than the average durian therefore, it has a good flesh to husk ratio.
-The Golden Phoenix is normally smaller and more round in shape.
-The colour can vary from light green to greyish brown depending on where it was grown.
+This durian has a thinner husk and smaller seeds than the average durian; therefore, it has an excellent flesh-to-husk ratio.
+The Golden Phoenix is usually smaller and more round in shape.
+The colour can vary from light green to greyish brown, depending on where it was grown.

-The flesh has a pale yellow colour and is dry with a floral aroma.
-It is not as pungent and not overly sweet, which makes it a good choice for those who are trying durians for the first time.
+The flesh is pale yellow and is dry with a floral aroma.
+It is less intense and not overly sweet, making it a good choice for those trying durians for the first time.